grumps/claude-dotfiles/commands/rvp.md

 ### 4. Generate Review

-Use the template from `prompts/review-plan.md`.
+Use the template from:

+@../prompts/review-plan.md

 Include: